 The academic discourse, thus, bears a historical responsibility with regard to the production of knowledge as a contribution to the humanization of the world and man.
 In my opinion, this kind of knowledge production is also involved in the establishment and awareness of the significance of proactive tolerance.
 It is about promoting a culture of equality that supports a political ethics of peace.
 Given all the positive dynamics of proactive tolerance, we must not disregard athematic intolerance.
 A culture of tolerance is vis-à-vis intolerance, discrimination, injustice, racism, sexism, violence, and the like intolerant behaviour.
-A limitless tolerance cannot be tolerated, due to "the right not to tolerate the intolerant".
-Therefore, the description of tolerance as a "conflict term" is quite appropriate, although the intrinsic rationality ("Sitz im Leben") of tolerance lies in overcoming conflicts.
+A limitless tolerance cannot be tolerated, due to "the right not to tolerate the intolerant".178 Therefore, although the intrinsic rationality ("Sitz im Leben") of tolerance lies in overcoming conflicts.